mlegenhausen/grunt-ng-constant/README.md

 #### options.serializer
 Type: `String|Function`
-Default value: `json`
+Default value: `jju`
 Optional

-If set to `json` the given object will be serialized via `JSON.stringify`.
-Another option `source` will use the [node-tosource](https://github.com/marcello3d/node-tosource) module.
+Available options:

+ * `jju` (Default) Uses the [jju](https://github.com/rlidwka/jju) stringify method.
+ * `json` Uses `JSON.stringify` for serialization.
+ * `tosource` Use the [node-tosource](https://github.com/marcello3d/node-tosource) module.

 If you want to define your own serializer use `function(obj, serializerOptions, options) { return /* your serialized string */ }´. `this` will be set to the plugin context.

 #### options.serializerOptions
 Type: `Object`
-Default value: `{}`
+Default value: `{indent: '', no_trailing_comma: true}`
 Optional

 Use this option for setting specific options for the given serializer.
-For example the `serializerOptions` for the `json` serializer support the keys `replacer` and `space`.
-See the [official documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) for more information.
+The default config configures the [jju](https://github.com/rlidwka/jju) stringify method.
+See the documentation for more information of possible options.

 ### Usage Examples